jbuczny/meta-analysis_know_how_and_beyond/syllabus.md

 - Submit all assignments
 - Obtain at least 60% of points for each assignment

-The grade is based on performance in the assignments, using the standard Dutch grading scale (1-10; 5.5 is sufficient).
+The grade is based on performance in the assignments, using the standard the Dutch grading scale (1-10; 5.5 is sufficient).